MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/tunneling-vignette.md

-## Tunneling Vignette

-We added a tunneling vignette to improve comfort with [continuous movement](https://mindport-gmbh.github.io/VR-Builder-Documentation/articles/core/locomotion.html#continuous-movement).

-### Activate Tunneling Vignette
+#### Tunneling Vignette

-The vignette works only with continuous movement and is off by default.
-To enable it, turn on the `TunnelingVignette` GameObject in the rig.
+The tunneling vignette improves comfort during continuous movement.
+By default, the vignette is configured to activate whenever any continuous [Locomotion](locomotion.md) method is in use on the rig.

 ![Tunneling Vignette](images/rig_tunneling_vignette.png)

+#### Configure Tunneling Vignette

+To configure it, search for the `TunnelingVignette` GameObject in the rig.
+For detailed explanations of the tunneling vignette settings, refer to the [XR Interaction Toolkit documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/tunneling-vignette-controller.html).